 Mechanism

-Our door design experts are hard at work to ensure our doors are simpler, cheaper and easier to operate than current aircraft doors.
+Our door experts can ensure simpler, lower cost designs that are easier to operate compared to current aircraft doors.

 Composite structure